Walt Disney World Monorail System

 (and some info of the other park's monorails)

-We here at BFC are very sorry to hear about the tragic accident at Walt Disney World on July 5th, 2009 that caused the death of Austin Wuennenberg, a monorail pilot. (according to the ntsb findings, he tried what he could to prevent the accident by reversing his monorail)
+We are very sorry to hear about the tragic accident at Walt Disney World on July 5th, 2009 that caused the death of Austin Wuennenberg, a monorail pilot. (according to NTSB findings, Austin did what he could to prevent monorail pink from hitting by reversing his monorail, purple)

 Monorail Teal (rebuilt using PINK and PURPLE) is out and running.